joncamp/quicklink2dotnet/README.txt

 -------------------
 Directory Structure

+GetDLLs.bat			: Convenience script to automatically copy QuickLink
+					required libraries from the QuickGlance installation into the QuickLinkAPI4NET source directory.
+See step 2 of the "Getting Started" section of this document.

 QuickLinkAPI4NET\	: The API Wrapper.

 QuickLinkExample\	: Example program.

 README.txt			: This file.

 -----------